PCASOlab/Xslot/README.md

-# Implementation of Future/neXt Slot (Xslot) Prediction for Unsupervised Object Discovery in Surgical Video - MICCAI2025
+# Implementation of "Future/neXt Slot (Xslot) Prediction for Unsupervised Object Discovery in Surgical Video" - MICCAI2025